-merits and drawbacks of the techniques.
-For such identification we consider two more change sensitivity criteria in addition to the criteria of context preservation, mental-map preservation and change-blindness prevention.
+In this section, we analyse the change sensitivity of the common streaming data visualization techniques.
+We classify the visualizations based on two encoding properties: which visual variables induce a perception of change in response to a stream, and what type of time encoding the visualization employs (Figure 9).
+Based on this classification, we identify the merits and drawbacks of the techniques.
+For such identification, we consider two more change sensitivity criteria in addition to the criteria of context preservation, mental-map preservation and change-blindness prevention.
 These are: scalability of a technique, which determines how a large number of changes can be accommodated, and expressiveness [Mac86], which determines if the salient changing patterns are clearly communicated to the analyst.
 To simplify our analysis, we identify the main advantage of a technique and its main disadvantage.
 We recognize that a more nuanced analysis might be necessary and a weighted score might be ideal in classifying the techniques, but we leave that for future work, as an extension to the analysis presented here.
-In addition to the techniques found in the survey, we analyzed techniques like slope graphs [Sch14], connected scatter plots [HKF16], and temporal MDS plots [JFSK16] that are relevant to the time encoding strategies and can be applied in the context of streaming data visualization.
+In addition to the techniques found in the survey, we analysed techniques such as slope graphs [Sch14], connected scatter plots [HKF16] and temporal MDS plots [JFSK16] that are relevant to the time encoding strategies and can be applied in the context of streaming data visualization.

 5.1.
-Change in Position
+Change in position

 Encoding change through position is the most common strategy used across many techniques.
-In a basic line graph or in timeline plots [SRHH16, DFSK16, GS14, SBM14] time is encoded on one of the axes and superposing lines can encode the temporal trajectory of a stream.
+In a basic line graph or in timeline plots [SRHH16, DFSK16, GS14, SBM14], time is encoded on one of the axes and superposing lines can encode the temporal trajectory of a stream.
 Line graphs are highly expressive and an optimal choice for showing temporal trends as they can communicate changing patterns quickly and effectively.
-For univariate data, especially in scenarios where analysts are looking for specific trends (e.g, variation in trajectories for air-traffic monitoring) as in the case of active monitoring, there are few better encoding choices than superimposing lines.
-However in presence of bursty data, a rapid change in scale of a variable can affect how the magnitude of change is perceived.
-Also for this approach, encoding change for multiple variables and a high volume of data can be challenging due to a lack of scalability.
+For univariate data, especially in scenarios where analysts are looking for specific trends (e.g. variation in trajectories for air-traffic monitoring) as in the case of active monitoring, there are few better encoding choices than superimposing lines.
+However, in the presence of bursty data, a rapid change in scale of a variable can affect how the magnitude of change is perceived.
+Also, for this approach, encoding change for multiple variables and a high volume of data can be challenging due to a lack of scalability.